WTKK: WVOT/WXYY

-The station began as WVOT-FM in Wilson, North Carolina on March 1, 1961.
-It shared a studio and transmitter building on Herring Avenue in Wilson with its AM sister station, WVOT 1420 AM.
+The station began as WVOT-FM in Wilson, North Carolina, on March 1, 1961.
+It shared a studio and transmitter building on Herring Avenue in Wilson with its AM sister station, WVOT (1420 AM).
 That building burned in 1992.
 WVOT later operated from an old house on Jackson Street.
 In the early days, both WVOT AM and FM largely simulcast a MOR, full service format until the duo was acquired by Century Communications in 1976.
 The FM was renamed WXYY and switched to an automated album rock format known as "Super Rock".

 By 1980, WXYY had switched to country music but was still automated.
 In 1983, the stations were purchased by Voyager Communications.
 A new tower, which would allow a much better signal into Raleigh, was built west of Wilson in Middlesex.
 New studios were set up in Raleigh.

 Move to the Triangle/WRDU-FM

 In August 1984, WXYY signed off in Wilson and signed on from Raleigh as "WRDU 106".
 The station returned to the air on Labor Day weekend of 1984, playing the Rolling Stones' "Start Me Up" as its first song.
 Many of the first on-air personalities migrated over from rival rock station WQDR-FM, including Bob Walton, Gayle Rancer, Bob Robinson (who was the only original WRDU staffer still with the station when it went country in 2006) and Tom Guild (who was on the air the night of sign-on).
 WQDR-FM, after 11 years as a rock station, made the switch to country a few days after WRDU's debut.

-WRDU's early format was AOR with some hot AC artists such as Cyndi Lauper, Lionel Richie, and the Pointer Sisters added to the mix, probably to soften the sound a bit in anticipation of a duel with crosstown powerhouse WRAL.
+WRDU's early format was album-oriented rock with some hot AC artists such as Cyndi Lauper, Lionel Richie, and the Pointer Sisters added to the mix, probably to soften the sound a bit in anticipation of a duel with crosstown powerhouse WRAL.
 But by the late 1980s, WRDU's hot AC tunes were officially all gone and the station, bolstered by high listenership for its "Reynolds & Silva" morning show, dominated the Triangle ratings.
 Arguably, the pinnacle of WRDU's success came in the early 1990s when it won the Rolling Stone Magazine Reader's Poll as "best station of the year" for several straight years starting in 1989.
 Other airstaff members who worked at the station during the late 1980s and the early 1990s were Donna Reed (Nights); Eric Curry (News), Ron Phillips (Rock & Roll Classics), Tom Gongaware, Lizz Wall, and Paul Jackson.